 - The Belgrave Hotel (nearest tube station: Pimlico)

-How to Memorably Experience London on a Limited Budget
+Best things to do in London on a Budget

-Now that you have a place to stay, let’s dive into how to memorably experience London on a limited travel budget!
+Now that you have a place to stay, let’s dive into how to memorably experience London on a budget!

 #1: Boat Ride on River Thames

 For the longest time, I pronounced Thames as “th-ames”.
 Turns out, it’s actually pronounced ‘tems’.
 The famous River Thames winds its way through London with a unique sightseeing perspective of the city’s greatest landmarks.
-Some of the sights include the Houses of Parliament and Big Ben (unfortunately covered up right now due to renovations), the London Eye, Tower of London and Tower Bridge.
+Some of the sights include the Houses of Parliament, Big Ben, the London Eye, Tower of London and Tower Bridge.